skip to main content

 3. Heater Malfunctions and Fixes

-Is your pool heater not turning on, having trouble maintaining temperature, displaying error codes, or making unusual noises?
+Is your pool heater not working?
+Maybe not turning on or having trouble maintaining temperature, displaying error codes, or making unusual noises?
 A few common repairs can address these problems.
 One option is to replace any faulty thermostats, sensors, or igniters that may be causing the malfunction.

 Additionally, inspecting and repairing any issues with the gas lines or electrical connections can be beneficial.
 Regularly checking and cleaning the heater elements, ensuring proper ventilation, and examining the gas supply can help prevent these issues.